corwinm/oil.code/README.md

 Once you have a Nerd Font set for your editor font, to use these icons in your oil view, set `"oil-code.hasNerdFont": true`.

+## Confirmation Dialog

+By default, oil.code uses a modal confirmation dialog when you save file operations.
+You can enable an alternate confirmation interface by setting `"oil-code.enableAlternateConfirmation": true`.

+The alternate confirmation dialog provides a QuickPick interface where you can:

+- Type `Y` to confirm and apply changes
+- Type `N` to cancel and discard changes
+- Press `Esc` or click outside to cancel

 ## Other great extensions

 - [vsnetrw](https://github.com/danprince/vsnetrw): Another great option for a split file explorer.